elastic/integrations/packages/apache_spark/docs/README.md

 This integration has been tested against `Apache Spark version 3.5.0`.

-## Prerequisites
+## Requirements

 You need Elasticsearch for storing and searching your data and Kibana for visualizing and managing it.
-You can use our hosted Elasticsearch Service on Elastic Cloud, which is recommended or self-manage the Elastic Stack on your own hardware.
+You can use our hosted Elasticsearch Service on Elastic Cloud, which is recommended, or self-manage the Elastic Stack on your own hardware.

-## Requirements

 In order to ingest data from Apache Spark, you must know the full hosts for the Main and Worker nodes.